omise/omise-node/README.md

 **Please read [Collecting card information](https://docs.opn.ooo/collecting-card-information) for an explanation on collecting card information.**

 ## Examples

+You can find example usage of this library inside the examples folder located at the root of the repository.
+- **JavaScript Examples**: See the [examples/javascript](./examples/javascript) directory for examples written in JavaScript.
+- **TypeScript Examples**: See the [examples/typescript](./examples/typescript) directory for examples written in TypeScript.

+Some examples of library usage are also listed below:

 ### Create a customer with card associated to it